Community-led development "The Apache Way"

-This defines requirements for when third parties may be eligible to request permission to use Apache ™ marks in their domain names.
+This Domain Name Branding Policy defines requirements for when third parties may be eligible to request permission to use Apache® marks in their domain names and the process to request permission from an officer of the ASF.

 Domain names using Apache marks must not be used to promote software products that are similar to Apache software products, or to promote software products that are similarly named in any fashion to any Apache products or projects.
 Domains using Apache marks may only be used to provide services and/or differently-named software products that are directly related to the Apache product whose mark is being used.